COVID-19 Information Resident Resources Business Resources Genesee Connects

 Persons who are experiencing symptoms of COVID-19 should call ahead to their health care provider before seeking treatment in person.

 Proper hand washing is crucial to help stop the spread of the virus.
 Hands should be washed often with soap and warm water for at least 20 seconds, or clean hands with an alcohol-based hand sanitizer (the FDA recommends a concentration of 60% to 95% ethanol or isopropanol), covering all surfaces of your hands (and in-between your fingers) and rubbing them together until they feel dry.

 Check out videos on proper hand washing technique here.

-New York State's Ten Point PAUSE program, which went into effect on March 22, requires all individuals to maintain a six foot distance from each other when in public.
-Non-essential gatherings of any sort are banned.
-Any outside activity should be limited to only immediate household members.
+The Centers for Disease Control and Prevention (CDC) recommends individuals maintain a six foot distance from each other when in public.
 Social distancing helps slow the spread of the virus by the probability of an uninfected person coming in close physical contact with an infected person.

 Learn more here.

 Cover your mouth and nose with a tissue or your sleeve when you cough or sneeze.
 Throw used tissues immediately in a lined trash can and wash our hands for at least 20 seconds or use an alcohol based hand sanitizer.
-On April 3, 2020, the CDC issued a recommendation that individuals wear a cloth face covering while in public, especially in settings where social distancing may be difficult, such as grocery stores.
-Face coverings worn by the general public should not be surgical or N-95 masks, which must be reserved for health care workers.
+The CDC recommends wearing a face covering while in public, especially in settings where social distancing may be difficult.

 Learn more about the CDC's recommendation here.